This page will redirect

 What Can I expect when I call?

-When someone calls the statewide hotlines, they will often first talk with a crisis center's answering service.
-The answering service will take the caller's first name and number and have an advocate from the crisis center in her or his area call them back.
-Generally these calls are returned in about 5 minutes.
-Crisis center advocates are there to provide support and information.They can help survivors or concerned friends or family with things like safety planning or finding shelter, support groups, financial, medical, legal or social service resources.
-Many callers may just want someone caring to talk with who will listen and believe them.
-Advocates will share options and never pressure survivors to do anything they do not want to do.
+When you call the statewide helpline, you will usually first speak with an answering service, which will take your first name and number and have an advocate from the local crisis center call back.
+Generally these calls are returned in about 5 minutes..
+Advocates can help with safety planning, finding shelter, support groups, financial, medical care, legal, social service and other resources.
+Advocates will listen and believe you, share options, and never pressure you to do anything you do not want to do.